Advice and support for businesses

 Statutory sick pay is not applicable for the self-employed, as this is money paid by employers.
 The above-mentioned adjustments around Universal Credit and Employment and Support Allowance are designed to ease the burden on the self-employed.

 You should be aware that from the 23rd March 2020 The Prime Minister announced the closure of all non-essential shops and public places.
-You can find details as to whether your business is essential or not under the GOV.UK guidance.
+You can find details whether your business is essential or not under the GOV.UK guidance.

 Any business failing to adhere to government advice will be formally closed.